Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/what-is-the-difference-between-two-times.md

 output.innerHTML = `${hourDifference} hours, ${minuteDifference} minutes, ${difference} seconds`;
 ```

-Wow, hold your horses, what's going on here? 🤠
+Wow, hold your horses.
+What's going on here? 🤠

 First, we need to divide the difference by 1000.
 This removes the milliseconds.

 Then we say give us the hours past in the difference, 3600 = (60 seconds \* 60 minutes = 1 hour).
-We are using Math.floor to always round downwards.
+We are using Math.floor always to round downwards.
 We don't want 0.9 hours to become 1.

 Next, we need to detract the passed hours from the difference.

-We do the same for the minutes, but we only need to divide by 60, since we detracted the hours already.
+We do the same for the minutes, but we only need to divide by 60 since we detracted the hours already.
 Then again, we remove whatever minutes passed.

 The difference we end up with is the seconds!

-Then we use some liquid template tags (`${variable}`) to return the result to the user!
+Then we use liquid template tags (`${variable}`) to return the result to the user!

 Voila!
-We are now masters of time and universe 🧙‍♂️!
+We are now masters of time and the universe 🧙‍♂️!

 ### Thank you for reading, and let's connect!